 Professional Learning & Lesson Plan Resources

-The department of E&SS is dedicated to supporting the development of teacher pedagogy and practice.
-This page provides information about ongoing PD opportunities and a list of powerful resources to aid any educator's journey toward making their classroom more equitable; hence, there are multiple resources available such as:
+Our department is dedicated to supporting the development of teacher pedagogy and practice.
+This page provides information about our district-wide PD initiatives and shares a group of powerful resources that can aid any educator's journey toward making their classroom more equitable.

 - lesson plans,